 Readings are the values that you observe and record from the instrument that you are using which may be either an analogue or digital instrument.
 For a digital instrument, what you observe is shown on the display.
 When you are using an analogue instrument, you might have to use your judgement to read the scale.
 But in both cases you end up with readings.
-However, at the end of the day what you want is not only to collect some data, but to obtain information about the measurand.
+However, what you want is not only to collect some data, but to obtain information about the measurand.
 A measurement is the entire process of obtaining information about a measurand.
 Study the flowchart on the next page to remind yourself what is meant by a measurement.